ErhanFuchedzhiev/azure-cloud-migration-and-architecture-project/docs/06-associate-nsg.md

 # Associate Network Security Group (NSG) with Virtual Machine

 ## Objective
-In this section, you will create a Network Security Group (NSG), configure inbound RDP access, associate it with the virtual machine’s network interface (NIC), and verify the applied rules.
+In this section, I will create a Network Security Group (NSG), configure inbound RDP access, associate it with the virtual machine’s network interface (NIC), and verify the applied rules.

 ---